History of Suresnes: Barrages and floodgates

 After the flood of 1910, there was a growing awareness of the need to improve the flow of the Seine.
-A decree of May 30, 1926, confirmed by a law of July 27, 1927, provided for the construction of a new dam, more maneuverable and required less personnel.
-The work involved eliminating an arm of the Seine that ran alongside the Bois de Boulogne, until then a popular destination for fishermen.
+A decree of May 30, 1926, confirmed by a law of July 27, 1927, provided for the construction of a new dam, more maneuverable and requiring less personnel.
+The work involved eliminating an arm of the Seine that ran alongside the Bois de Boulogne, which had then been a popular destination for anglers.
 All that remained were two arms of the river: between Île de la Folie and Île de Puteaux (the weir), and between the tip of Île de Puteaux and the lock (the navigable channel).

 Replacing the late 19th-century dam, the new lock was built between 1930 and 1933.
 It includes a spillway topped by a footbridge, which allows a large amount of water to be discharged in the event of high water.
 It now has a four meters draught.

 A new section was built in 1972.
-Today, the three dams and lock are fully automated, handling some 60 boats a day and 7 million tons of goods a year.
+Today, the three dams and locks are fully automated, handling some 60 boats a day and 7 million tons of goods a year.